 A mortgage broker is any person (other than an exempt person) that receives compensation or gain through internet, email, in person, etc. and who offers or assists, and arranges various lending sources options.
 This includes originators who are employees or contract employees.

-The Alaska Statutes Chapter 06.60 Alaska Secure and Fair Enforcement for Mortgage Licensing Act of 2010 and the Alaska Administrative Code, Title 3, Chapter 14 defines the licensing of mortgage brokers and mortgage lenders.
+The Alaska Statutes Chapter 06.60 Alaska Secure and Fair Enforcement for Mortgage Licensing Act of 2010 and the Alaska Administrative Code, Title 3, Chapter 14 defines the licensing of mortgage brokers.